ArcticTechnology/PythonStarterPackage/README.md

 ```

 ## Documentation
 The purpose of this project is to show you how to create a standard python package from scratch.
-This project is inspired by Sigma-Coding (https://github.com/areed1192/sigma-coding), it is a great detailed guide on deploying python packages.
+This project is inspired by @iamtennislover's excellent getmyip package (https://github.com/iamtennislover/getmyip) and @sigma-coding's great guide on deploying python packages (https://github.com/areed1192/sigma-coding).

 ### Setup
 In order to setup the your own standard python package from scratch do the following: